 After the pins have been cleaned, you need to evenly cover them with melted wax or oil.
 Even dish soap or grease can do the trick.
 After that place the hinge pins back using the steps described above.
 Test the door and remember to wipe away any excess grease or oil.

-Hopefully, after using all the methods above, your squeaky door should be a thing of the past.
+Hopefully, after using all the methods above, your squeaky hinge and door creaks should be a thing of the past.